To fulfil this goal, the Special Rapporteur follows some recurring methods of work but also some specific ones.

 - Contacts with all the actors concerned by the situation of human rights defenders

 To achieve all his missions, the Special Rapporteur has to remain in contact with the relevant actors in human rights defenders field.
-In priority, he tries to be accessible to human rights defenders by meeting and communicating with them.
-For example, he focuses his work on the information received through the complaint procedure or during meetings.
+In priority, she tries to be accessible to human rights defenders by meeting and communicating with them.
+For example, she focuses her work on the information received through the complaint procedure or during meetings.

-The Special Rapporteur makes connection with other relevant actors for his mandate and the related activities.
-For example, he meets with national parliamentarians, members of regional or international intergovernmental organisations, groups of States, regional courts (such as the European Court of Human rights), etc.
+The Special Rapporteur makes connection with other relevant actors for her mandate and the related activities.
+For example, she meets with national parliamentarians, members of regional or international intergovernmental organisations, groups of States, regional courts (such as the European Court of Human rights), etc.

-When the Special Rapporteur receives such information, he has to proceed to verify the information.
-First, he will check if the violation falls within his mandate, and if it is the case, he will verify if the alleged violation is plausible and if the source of the information is reliable.
+When the Special Rapporteur receives such information, she has to proceed to verify the information.
+First, she will check if the violation falls within his mandate, and if it is the case, she will verify if the alleged violation is plausible and if the source of the information is reliable.
 Once these verifications are done, the Special Rapporteur will contact the State’s authorities where the denounced violation is thought to have occurred.

 To this end, two ways exist: